CHLee0801/TemporalWikiDatasets/README.md

 It will take 2 days.

-or Just using scripts for wikidata dump
+or You can use scripts for wikidata dump.

 Please type following command in terminal.